tanujav988/tanujav988/README.md

 <h3 align="center">An engineer with the knowledge of development and programming</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=tanujav988&label=Profile%20views&color=0e75b6&style=flat" alt="tanujav988" /> </p>

+- 📌 About me ➡️ I graduated in the year 2022 with a CGPA of 8.75 and my branch is Electronics and Communication.
+I believe in self-management which includes discipline, time management, and having clear goals which constitute "Productivity"💪.
+Productivity in itself is a myth🙅‍♀️.

+- Coding is both easy and hard.
+Sometimes it becomes mind-numbingly hard to find a bug/(feature) or to develop software.
+But in the end, that "Eureka" moment becomes the cherry on top of the cake.
+That was my experience.

+- 🔭 I’m currently working on **Competitive Programming, Projects**

 - 🌱 I’m currently learning **AWS, React JS**